 Sarah Stacey has been the live donor transplant co-ordinator at Derriford Hospital, Plymouth, since January 2003.
 She is a registered renal nurse with 17 years’ experience.

-She has had experience with 30 potential altruistic live donors, of whom eight have successfully donated.
+She has had experience with many altruistic donors.
 She was heavily involved with the publicity for the UK’s second altruistic and paired donation in December 2007.
 This resulted in the donor and recipient meeting to promote live donation.
 She was also involved in a BBC documentary that followed a live donor pair through their assessment process and donation.